KyberNetwork/developer-portal/delegating-example.md

 ## Pool Masters And Members
 Stakers can delegate their KNC voting power to a pool master who will vote on their behalf.
 Stakers who delegate their stake are also known as pool members and can only delegate their stake to one pool.

-The rewards will be given to the pool master. **The pool master needs to track how much each member owns**, **and is responsible for having to record it and have a mechanism for members to get it from him.
-Kyber do not hold any funds or take on any reward distribution responsibilities. **
+The rewards will be given to the pool master. **The pool master needs to calculate the reward allocated to each of their pool members and have a mechanism for them to claim their rewards.**

 ## Stake Re-delegation